Home | Send Feedback | Share on Bluesky |

 Derive Key

-After the user enters his password and taps on the 'Show Todos' button, the app calls the function setPassword from the todo service.
+After the user enters their password and taps on the 'Show Todos' button, the app calls the function setPassword from the todo service.

 setPassword(password: string): void {